raspberrypilearning/turtle-tracker/en/step_4.md

 Now you need to glide and stamp for each of the coordinates.
 To do this you will need a variable to keep track of the next item in the list.

 --- task ---
-Create a new variable with 'For this sprite only' checked and name it `location`  :
+Create a new variable with 'For this sprite only' checked and name it 'location'  :

 ![screenshot of empty lists](images/turtle-location variable.png)

 --- /task ---

 --- task ---
 Add a block to set the location to 1 to start at the beginning of the list.
-Change the `glide to` block so that it uses the `location` variable instead of the number 1.
+Change the `glide to`{:class="block3motion"} block so that it uses the `location`{:class="block3variables"} variable instead of the number 1.

 ```blocks3
 when this sprite clicked